Janek21/BDBI_works_2Y2T/README.md

-# Bachelors degree in bioinformatics 2nd Term
+# Bachelors degree in bioinformatics 2nd Term (2nd Year)

 This repository is to be used for working in community in projects and assignments